xitop/edzed/docs/errors.rst

     times, the circuit is deemed unstable.

 - Recursive events
-    A sequential block handling an event may send one or more events to other blocks.
+    A sequential block handling an event can send one or more events to other blocks.
 The recipient blocks may respond by generating events too.
-This is okay unless there is a loop resulting in an event being sent to the block which is not ready to handle it, because it did not finish the handling of the current event.
+This is allowed unless there is a loop resulting in an event being sent to the block which is not ready to handle it, because it did not finish the handling of the current event.